 One of the first, if the the first, conventionally organized Grand Councils of Anotinted High Priesthood was established early in the history of the Grand Chapter of North Carolina, with the first recorded conferral by that body on June 23, 1823

 The ritual is both interesting and informative and is intended to fully acquaint the High Priest with the traditional establishment of this office, and his incumbent duties therein.

 In Arizona –

-The Order of the High Priesthood is generally conferred at the Arizona Grand Sessions, on the morning of the Grand Chapter Convocation.
+The Order of the High Priesthood is generally conferred at the Arizona Grand Sessions, on the day of the Grand Chapter Convocation.
 Current and Past High Priests are eligIble.
-Contact your Chapter's Secretary for details.
+Contact your local Chapter Secretary for details.